 Introduction

 HSE have made proposals for various amendments to the Pipelines Safety Regulations (PSR).
-However, following the consultation on the proposals (which ran from December 2009 to March 2010), the Coalition Government has made it a key priority to reduce regulation and brought in a new approach to regulation.
+However, following the consultation on the proposals, the Coalition Government has made it a key priority to reduce regulation and brought in a new approach to regulation.
 In line with the new guidelines, HSE along with other Government departments had to undertake a review of all proposed regulatory measures, including PSR, to ensure that they met with the Coalition’s objectives.

 HSE have advised that the review of the proposed amendments to PSR, highlighted that further work was required to ensure that a regulatory option would be the most effective way of delivering the aims of major hazard controls.
 HSE have commissioned further research to strengthen the current evidence base i.e. by updating the data held on historical gasoline pipeline incidents and have contacted industry, local authorities and emergency services to explore if there are practical alternatives to regulation e.g. using guidance to achieve a similar outcome.
 Whilst this further work and consultation progresses HSE has decided not to progress the amendments to PSR at this time.
 However, once this further work is completed and the evidence for both regulatory or non – regulatory options has been thoroughly scrutinised, HSE will be in a better position to make a decision on the most effective way forward.